solidbaki/Unipa.LibraryManagementSystem.Project2/README.md

 # Unipa.LibraryManagementSystem.Project2

-This project is the second project I am delivering for my place of internship, UNIPA.
+This project is the second project I am developing for my place of internship, UNIPA.

-Library Management System is designed for being helpful to the library keeper in a library, with student and book records and relative manipulations.
+Library Management System is designed for being helpful to the library keeper in a library, to keep book records and student records together with their relative manipulations.

-It is not possible to manage more than one library with the system but the sytem can be adapted for different libraries.
+Library Management System aims to give the maximum functionality for it's requirements with a simple GUI.